Egor4ik325/rankrise/README.md

 - slug (URI) must not update after name update

-- slug can not be changed in serializer/API
+- name and slug can not be changed in serializer/API

 - name can not be blank